smd/hoopz/README.md

 # hoopz
 hoopz anticheat disabler

-I've included their Anticheat in here if you wanna have a look at it and improve my script
+I've included their anticheat in here if you wanna have a look at it and improve my script